-Following the actions taken in response to the areas discussed with Mr Mann, it was determined that the recruitment of the dental team complies with the legislation and best practice guidance to ensure suitably skilled and qualified staff work in the practice.
+The action taken following the inspection has ensured that the recruitment of the dental team complies with the legislation and best practice guidance to ensure suitably skilled and qualified staff work in the practice.

 5.2.2 Is the dental team appropriately trained to fulfil the duties of their role?